Diversity, Equity, Inclusion, and Justice

 • Lower School faculty, staff, and administrators have engaged in several forms of professional development designed to prepare them to facilitate student affinity groups and implement DEIJ curriculum effectively in the classroom.

-• Jaci Nelson, DEIJ practitioner, has provided a series of affinity group facilitator trainings for all Lower School employees.
+• Jaci Nelson, DEIJ practitioner, has provided a yearly series of affinity group facilitator training for all Lower School employees.

 Parent Engagement

 • With a focus on parent engagement, the Lower School has been able to provide multiple checkpoints for parents to understand the purposes of DEIJ work in the Lower School, especially as it relates to their children.
-These checkpoints have included grade-level parent meetings, parent virtual coffees, and speaker series.
+These checkpoints have included grade-level parent meetings, parent affinity spaces, and speaker series.
 We will be able to continue to offer checkpoints throughout this school year.